sophiaxhe/image-manipulating-app/README.md

 This is an image manipulating app built on top of React.

-To use it, make sure to have npm and React installed, then run npm install --save react-loaders loaders.css
+To use it, make sure to have npm and React installed, then run npm install --save react-loaders loaders.css.

+In terminal, type in npm run start, after which, open localhost:8080 from your browser.

 Limitation: